-Every February 2nd crowds gather at Gobbler's Knob, in Punxsutawney, Pennsylvania.
-A groundhog, Punxsutawney Phil, burrowed inside his heated simulated tree trunk, is about to thrust or be pulled into the limelight at about 7:25 am once again.
-The gates open at 3:00 a.m., followed by live entertainment, music and a pre-dawn fireworks display helps to ignite (hopefully not literally!) the crowd that has gathered in anticipation of Phil's forecast.
+Every February 2, crowds gather at Gobbler's Knob, in Punxsutawney, Pennsylvania.
+Burrowed inside his heated simulated tree trunk, a groundhog, named Punxsutawney Phil, is about to step into the limelight at about 7:25 a.m. once again.
+The gates open at 3:00 a.m., followed by live entertainment, music, and a pre-dawn fireworks display that helps to ignite (hopefully not literally!) the crowd gathered in anticipation of Phil's forecast.
 The awe-inspiring fireworks are set to lively music, which is just what the crowd generally needs on a cold rural Pennsylvania morning.
-Phil, and others like him, makes the most celebrated weather forecast of the year usually around the crack of dawn.
+Phil makes the most celebrated weather forecast of the year, usually around the crack of dawn.
 Has spring sprung when Phil emerges from his burrow and doesn't see his shadow?
-Or should he scurry back into his burrow for six more weeks of winter weather if skies are clear and fair?
+Or, should he scurry back into his burrow for six more weeks of winter weather if skies are clear and fair?

-Groundhog Day has its origins in an ancient celebration of a point mid-way between the Winter Solstice and the Spring Equinox.
-Superstition has it that fair weather was seen as forbearance of a stormy and cold second half to winter.
+Groundhog Day has its origins in an ancient celebration of a point midway between the winter solstice and the spring equinox.
+Superstition has it that fair weather was a forbearance of a stormy and cold second half to winter.
 The early Christians in Europe established the custom of Candlemas Day, when the clergy would bless candles and people would light them in each window of their homes to ward off the darkness of mid-winter.

 If Candlemas be fair and bright,

 If Candlemas brings clouds and rain,

 Winter will not come again.